 Fundamentally, preparation for active shooter violence is a process of risk management and conceptually no different from any other security and safety planning activity.
 The ultimate aim of any risk management program is to effectively characterize the risk to an organization’s assets and implement measures to reduce risk in alignment with the organization’s risk appetite while tending matters of operational needs, culture, branding, and budget.

-Effective security programs typically employ a combined approach to reducing risk probability and risk criticality.
+An effective school security plan employs a combined approach to reducing risk probability and risk criticality.
 In the context of security risk, probability is the result of Threat (an adversary with intent and capability to cause harm) and Vulnerability (the state of conditions that would allow the adversary to succeed in causing the risk event).
 Proactive security measures aim to reduce Risk Probability by either reducing Threat or reducing Vulnerability.
 If proactive measures are implemented effectively, they may be successful in reducing Risk Probability, but there is always an element of uncertainty.
 To further reduce risk, reactive/mitigative measures are employed to reduce the harmful effect of risk events (Risk Criticality).

 In protective theory, this concept of multiple layers of proactive and mitigative measures is often described as concentric rings of protection.
 This concept is illustrated in the following diagram.
 The outermost rings of the diagram (colored in blue) represent proactive measures aimed at reducing probability by reducing Threat and/or Vulnerability.
 However, despite our best effort to mitigate the probability of active shooter attacks, no strategy to prevent events can guarantee success with certainty.
 To address this reality, additional preparations should be implemented to reduce the severity of attack events.
 Additional mitigative and reactive countermeasures are represented by the innermost red layers in the diagram below.

-In the context of school security, proactive risk management starts with reducing potential threat.
+In the context of school security planning, proactive risk management starts with reducing potential threat.
 This is first accomplished by reducing the potential conditions that contribute to advancement on the targeted violence pathway.
 Reinforcement of positive school culture, creating strong bonds between staff and students, mentoring students with problems, actively intervening in bullying situations, and restorative practices are all examples of measures aimed at reducing threat.
-Additionally, as promoted by the US Government’s Safe School Initiative in 2001-2002, having a formal system in place to identify potential threats and warning behaviors, investigate and assess threats, and manage potential threatening situations before they result in violence is another critical element of reducing threat.
+Additionally, as promoted by the US Government’s Safe School initiative in 2000-2002, having a formal system in place to identify potential threats and warning behaviors, investigate and assess threats, and manage potential threatening situations before they result in violence is another critical element of reducing threat.

 In addition to communications and tactical response, plans and preparations should be emplaced to manage the situation safely, effectively, and restore normal operations as quickly as possible.
 This starts with an effective and well-organized school emergency response plan.
 Despite the importance of having a solid and integrated emergency plan, this is one area where many schools have problems.
 School emergency plans are often a collection of memos with little integration or effective consideration to issues such as redundancy, feasibility under high stress conditions, and the many faces of “Murphy’s law” that emerge during crisis management.